 Ana María Vallarino

-Ana Maria obtained her Bachelor of Arts degree, with a specialization in Sociology, from the University of Virginia in the United States in 2004.
+Ana María is married and a mother of three teenagers.
+She is certified as Health Coach and yoga teacher.
+She earned her Bachelor of Arts degree with a specialization in Sociology from the University of Virginia in the United States in 2004.